-The South Coast & Jokulsarlon Ice Lagoon - Minibus Tour - EI41
+The South Coast & Jokulsarlon Ice Lagoon - Minibus Tour - EI41w

 Two-day package from Reykjavik with glacier hiking

-This overnight tour takes us to the extraordinary Glacier Lagoon Jokulsarlon, on the borders of Vatnajokull National Park.
-You'll see icebergs in a variety of styles - from white streaked with charcoal-black soot, to translucent formations resembling glass and gorgeous chunks of powder blue.
+This overnight tour takes us to the extraordinary Glacier Lagoon Jokulsarlon.
+You'll see icebergs in a variety of styles, black sand beaches, glaciers, volcanoes and if we are lucky we will find the northern lights.
 Our total glacier encounter reaches its climax in a glacier hike in Skaftafell.

 49 900 ISK per adult